DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/running-tests.md

 ## Run Configurations

-TestCafe Studio can run tests in all popular browser: desktop, mobile and cloud, the ones with UI or headless.
+TestCafe Studio can run tests in all popular browser: desktop, mobile, the ones with UI or headless.
 It determines browsers installed on the local computer and automatically creates *run configurations* for them.
 You can view available configurations in the **Run Configuration** list.

 To modify congirations or create a new one, use the **Run Configurations** dialog.
 For each configuration, you can select one or multiple browsers and specify options that affect test execution.

 ## Starting and Stopping Tests

 > Important!
-Before running tests, select a desired run configuration in the Run Configuration list.
+Before running tests, select a desired run configuration in the **Run Configuration** list.

-You can run the entire test directory/subdirectory, a specific fixture, an individual test or a .js test file.
+You can run an entire test directory/subdirectory, a specific fixture, an individual test or a coded test file.
 To run them, use the IMAGE button.
 This button is available in the **Test Editor**, **Fixture Editor** and **Explorer** panel.

 **To run the entire test directory or subdirectory**, click the **Run all tests** button next to the directory in the Explorer panel.